c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ```

-In this example, asynchronous I/O operations are performed without _attachment_, because all the necessary objects (_AsynchronousSocketChannel_,_ ByteBuffer_) are passed as constructor arguments for the appropriate _completion handlers_.
+In this example, asynchronous I/O operations are performed without _attachment_, because all the necessary objects (_AsynchronousSocketChannel_, _ByteBuffer_) are passed as constructor arguments for the appropriate _completion handlers_.

 ## Conclusion

 The choice of I/O model for sockets communication depends on the parameters of the traffic.
 If I/O requests are long and infrequent, asynchronous I/O is generally a good choice.
-However, if I/O requests are short and fast, the overhead of processing kernel I/O requests and kernel signals may make asynchronous I/O less beneficial.
-In this case, synchronous I/O would be better.
+However, if I/O requests are short and fast, the overhead of processing kernel calls may make synchronous I/O much better.

 Despite that Java provides a standard way of performing sockets I/O in the different operating systems, the actual performance can vary significantly depending on their implementation.
 It’s possible to start studying the differences with the well-known article [The C10K problem](http://www.kegel.com/c10k.html).